You are here

 Curriculum Map

 Curriculum maps show where within a curriculum student learning outcomes (SLOs) are introduced, reinforced, mastered, and assessed.
-A curriculum map can be used to ensure alignment exists between the expected learning learning outcomes (SLOs) and what is taught in a curriculum.
+A curriculum map can be used to ensure alignment exists between the expected student learning learning outcomes (SLOs) and what is taught in a curriculum.

 Student Learning Outcomes (SLOs)